Make every meal mean more

 In 2023, Pastor Fossett at Hopehill United Methodist Church reached out to the Coalition for a Healthier Frederick County for assistance with making his vision for a health fair for his congregation a reality!
 With support from Frederick Health, DeFeo Family Farm took part in the Hopehill UMC Health Fair by providing 200 lbs of fresh produce for attendees, along with healthy recipes.

-In 2025, we brought 200 lbs of fresh produce to the Urbana Volunteer Fire & Rescue Public Safety Day.
+In 2025, we brought 200 lbs. of fresh produce to the Urbana Volunteer Fire & Rescue Public Safety Day.

 Group photo of diverse people inside a church with a cross and flame symbol on the wall behind them, during a gathering or event.